phaserjs/phaser/README.md

 * Physics - Bounce accelerator (use the keyboard) by Patrick OReilly.
 * Physics - Bounce knock (use the keyboard) by Patrick OReilly.
 * Physics - Snake (use the keyboard to control the snake like creature) by Patrick OReilly and Richard Davey.
-* Added touch joystick example showing how to use the clay.io virtual game controller (thanks gabehollombe)
+* Input - Touch Joystick example showing how to use the clay.io virtual game controller (thanks gabehollombe)
 * Games - Matching Pairs by Patrick OReilly.
 * Tweens - Example showing how to use the tween events, onStart, onLoop and onComplete.
 * Display - Pixi Render Texture.
 A Phaser conversion of the Pixi.js Render Texture example.